salsalabs/godig/cmd/list_events/README.md

-# Fetch actions and convert to PDF
+# Fetch events and convert to PDF

-This app creates a bash shell that causes an application to read the contents of actions and then convert them to PDF.
+This app creates a bash shell that causes an application to read the contents of events and then convert them to PDF.
 The application is a NodeJS app that leverates the `puppeteer` library.
 That's the only thing that I've found that does a nice, neat PDF with out a lot of empty pages at the top.

 # Installation

-The app expects that `hn.js` is in the current directory and that the current directory is initialized properly to be both a Go and a NodeJS directory.
+The app expects that `hn.js` is in the current directory _and_ that the current directory is initialized properly to be both a Go and a NodeJS directory.
 Use these steps to make that happen.

 ### Go
-1. Latest version of [Go](https://golang.org}.
+1. Install the latest version of [Go](https://golang.org}.
 1. Correct directory structure.
 ```
 HOME